abusufs/abusufs/README.md

 ## Hi there 👋

 <!--
-**abusufs/abusufs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+Hope you are well out there!

+- 🔭 I’m currently working on giving my best in my final year of my Bachelors degree in Computer Science and Information Systems.
+In the near future, if I do not study further(honours) I would like to work as soon as possible as I always need to be busy with something.
-- 💬 Ask me about ...
+- 💬 My interests/hobbies:
+      - I love indulging in deep talks, always love tought provoking conversations
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
+      - email address: abubrandt@gmail.com
+      - cell: 0768700498
+      - whatsapp: 0768700498
-- ⚡ Fun fact: ...
+- ⚡ Fun fact about myself:
+      - I do boxing as a sport
+      - Played rugby

+-Projects I have done:

+-Umbrashop- this was a project meant to address a socio-economic issue within South Africa.
+I created this website then to solve the socio-economic problem of local artisans not being able to promote their products to sell.
+Also, many middlemen that sell their products take a huge percentage of their products.
+It also promotes local South African culture and creates more oppotunities for upcoming local artisans.

 -->